ALM-Rangers/Guidance/src/Stories/our-journey-of-transforming-to-a-devops-culture.md

 As a result, you may want to consider a similar role at your organization whose sole purpose is to keep your own highly-distributed, self-organizing teams moving forward toward the same organizational goals.

-**DougE: This whole subsection seems to contradict the central these of "self-organizing teams".
+> **TODO:EDWARD** - **DougE: This whole subsection seems to contradict the central these of "self-organizing teams".
 Might wanna REALLY explicate this carefully.**

 ### Project maintenance